-- Existing training for frontline workers (mental health services, police, paramedics and hospital staff) may not include specific suicide prevention skills - Barriers to training such as funding, time of day, endorsement and approval by workplaces can limit uptake and participation in training
+- "Existing training for frontline workers (mental health services, police, paramedics and hospital staff) may not include specific suicide prevention skills." - "Barriers to training such as funding, time of day, endorsement and approval by workplaces can limit uptake and participation in training."

-4 Improving 4 Improving the competency and confidence of frontline workers to deal with suicidal crisis Outcome What do we wa achieve?
-Action nt to How will we do it?
+Improving the competency and confidence of frontline workers to deal with suicidal crisis Outcome What do we want to achieve?
+Action How will we do it?
 Measure How will we know when it has been achieved?
 Timeline When will we do it?
 Lead Who will lead this work?
-Priority 4.1 Frontline workers are active partner in suicide prevention initiatives in Gold Coast build relationships with key sector decision makers to better understand Formal frontline worker representation in suicide prevention activity ST GCPHN/GCHHS?
-3 region.
-4.1.2 Promote shared learning opportunities with leaders of Frontline workers.
+Priority 4.1 Frontline workers are active partners in suicide prevention 4.1.1 Identify and build relationships with key sector decision makers to better understand policy drivers and how we can work together.
+Formal frontline worker representation in suicide prevention activit ST GCPHN/Gold Coast Health (TBC by Suicide Prevention Implementation Group) 3 initiatives in the Gold Coast region.
+4.1.2 Promote shared learning opportunities attended with leaders of Frontline workers.
 Number of shared learning opportunities attended by High- level Frontline workers.
-MT GCHHS/GCPHN?
-3 4.2 Frontline workers have access to training programs an support required to be competent a initiatives for training frontline workers in MH and suicide prevention e.g. Partners in Prevention resource development Summary of scheduled state activities ST GCPHN/GCHHS?
-3 confident wh dealing with suicidal crisis opportunities to Recommendations ST GCHHS/GCPHN?
-3
+MT GCPHN/Gold Coast Health(TBC by Suicide Prevention Implementation Group) 3 4.2 Frontline workers have access to training programs and support required to be competent and confident when dealing with suicidal crisis.
+4.2.1 Review state initiatives for training frontline workers in MH and suicide prevention e.g. Partners in Prevention resource development for frontline workers.
+Summary of scheduled state activities ST GCPHN/Gold Coast Health (TBC by Suicide Prevention Implementation Group) 3